pattern-lab/patternlab-node/packages/docs/README.md

 ## How to work with this project

 1. Clone this repository
-2. `cd` into the project directory and run `npm install`
+2. `cd` into the project directory and run `yarn`
-3. Once all the dependencies are installed run `npm start`
+3. Once all the dependencies are installed run `yarn start`
 4. Open your browser at `http://localhost:8080`

 ## Terminal commands